Anon-Planet/thgtoa/docs/guide/index.md

 ### Advanced settings

 Consider [Arkenfox/user.js](https://github.com/arkenfox/user.js/), a heavily maintained and very easy to use browser config which uses a "user.js" to set all the privacy settings and disk avoidance values.
 Below we recommend that if you are not setting the Arkenfox config, at least setting the **about:config** values below.
 Arkenfox applies many others but these are the bare minimum for your protection while browsing.
 Remember: doing nothing and using a browser with its defaults will already be leaking many identifiable and trackable characteristics which are unique to you.
-See [Browser and Device Fingerprinting][Browser and Device Fingerprinting:] for more details on why default settings in browsers are unsafe.
+See [Browser and Device Fingerprinting](#browser-and-device-fingerprinting) for more details on why default settings in browsers are unsafe.

 Those settings are explained on the following resources in order of recommendation if you want more details about what each setting does: